psomhorst/adapt/README.md

 ## Create a virtual environment and install your project

+To create a virtual environment and install your project, run the commands below in your terminal.

 ### Option 1: `conda` (recommended)

-1. Create a virtual environment
+1. Create a virtual environment.

    ```bash
    conda create --prefix "./.venv" --python 3.13